NewNowNext Awards

-The NewNowNext-Awards is an American annual entertainment awards show, presented by the lesbian, gay, bisexual and transgender-themed channel Logo TV.
+The NewNowNext-Awards was an American annual entertainment awards show, presented by the lesbian, gay, bisexual and transgender-themed channel Logo TV.
 Launched in 2008, awards are presented both for LGBT-specific and general interest achievements in entertainment and pop culture.

 2008

 The nominees were announced by Cazwell and Amanda Lepore.
 Hosts were Candis Cayne and Colman Domingo.
 Music acts were The Cliks, Dangerous Muse, Cyndi Lauper, and Lady Gaga (making her TV debut).